jonstout/VCE/README.md

             allow_embedding = true

-2. Assuming the previous steps finished successfully, VCE and Grafana is now installed.
-Continue to the configuration portion of this document to configure network device credentials, rabbitmq credentials, and user permissions.
-Once complete, execute the below given commands.
+2. Assuming the previous steps finished successfully, VCE, SIMP, TSDS, and Grafana are now installed.
+Restart all services to ensure everything is running as expected, and complete the final steps in this section.
     ```
     sudo systemctl daemon-reload;
     sudo systemctl restart rabbitmq-server;